cornell-dti/trends-in-web-dev-website/versioned_docs/version-2026sp/introduction.md

 For the following sections, the word "us" refers to the course staff.

-When in contact with us, contact with either of the three primary instructors (Chris Chen, Esha Shah, Hannah Zhou) is sufficient to qualify as contact with us.
+When in contact with us, contact with either of the three primary instructors (Esha Shah, Hannah Zhou, Lauren Pothuru) is sufficient to qualify as contact with us.

 The contact information can be found above in the "Instructors" section.